Install xNIC on Linux

 Precision Time Protocol Installation

 Prior to installing the xNIC, the user may need to verify the authenticity of swXtch.io's installer files.
 While it is not a necessary step in the installation process, it is still an available option to users with security protocols that require files to be validated.
-Please note: This option is only available in cloudSwXtch versions 2.2 or greater.

 After downloading the swxtch-xnic-install.sh file on your VM, run the following steps: